MSI Raider 18 HX AI A2XW (2025) 18"

 • Neither product has a rugged build.

-• Both products have a screen size of 18″.
+• Both products have an 18″ screen size.

 • Neither product has a touch screen.